Guide to Using PizzaBlab’s Pizza Dough Calculator

 1. The General Structure of PizzaBlab’s Pizza Dough Calculator

-PizzaBlab's pizza dough calculator guide
+PizzaBlab's pizza dough calculator structure

 On the left side of the calculator (or at the top if you are on mobile), the fields for entering the data are displayed.
 On the right side (or at the bottom if you are on mobile), the ingredient quantity table shows the quantities of ingredients based on the entered data.